 3. “Satan is not a real spiritual being.”
 After Jesus was baptised, he immediately went into the wilderness and was tempted by the Devil.
 Not long after that, he taught his disciples to pray, “Do not lead us into temptation, but deliver us from the evil one (tou ponerou)” Near the end, he urged the Father directly, ‘Keep them from the evil one’ (John 17:15).
 An understanding of life that does not recognise the spiritual reality of evil will be inadequate for the days ahead.
 ‘Whoever makes a practice of sin is of the Devil, because the Devil has been sinning from the beginning [of time].
 The reason the Son of God appeared was to undo the works of the Devil.’
 (I John 3:8) The Devil was a murderer from the beginning (John 8:44), because man was in existence from the beginning, and death entered the world through sin (Rom 5:12).

 4. “The God revealed in the Old Testament is different from the one revealed in the New: Yahweh is wrathful and vindictive, Jesus is loving and kind.”
 At its most extreme, the antithesis suggests that many church leaders do not know God at all.
-The Old shows the justice of God.
+The Old shows the justice of God and his forbearance.
 ‘According to their deeds, so I will repay.’
 The New announces as good news the mercy of God, his willingness to grant forgiveness on the basis of the justice satisfied on the cross.
 The ‘contradiction’ between the Old and the New is precisely what the gospel is about.
 Because we were once his enemy ourselves, we are to imitate him by loving our enemy and praying for those who persecute us.
 Or even the other way round: ‘Father, forgive us our sins, as we forgive those who sin against us.’
 But when he comes back, he will enforce the justice of the law (Isa 2:3, Rev 2:27).
 Sin must still be covered by sacrifice.

 5. “The Church has replaced Israel as God’s chosen people.
 Assurances under the old covenant that he would eventually bless Israel and restore the exiled nation to the land of their forefathers are to be understood as promises of blessing to the Church.”
 The promises, it is said, are to be ‘spiritualised’, on the grounds that all the promises of God find their Yes in Christ (II Cor 1:20) and whoever believes in him inherits the promises.
 ‘If you are Christ’s, then you are Abraham’s offspring, heirs according to promise’ (Gal 3:29).
 The logic is of course specious, for Paul’s words would still be true if some promises awaited Christ’s return.
 The belief that all promises have already been fulfilled is only sustained by nullifying what is concrete and specific about them, in effect, by ignoring what they say.
 The ark of the covenant was never destroyed, and its heavenly counterpart still acts as a reminder of what God promised under the covenant (Rev 11:19).
 The sanctuary, the golden altar, the bowls of incense, the lamps and the ark are all seen in John’s vision.
 Israel will find his promises fulfilled in the Messiah when he leads them into the land and reigns over them.
 He could hardly be more emphatic: “My love will not depart from you and my covenant of peace will not be removed.”
 (Isa 54:10).
 “If the heavens above can be measured, and the foundations of the earth below be explored, then I will cast off all the offspring of Israel for all that they have done, Yahweh declares” (Jer 31:37).